Theatre-based workshops see young people develop vital communication skills to take their next steps after school.

 The skills learned can be immediately transferred to interviews, future jobs and further education, and are also key to building a theatrical company and staging a production.
 Workshops will explore these skills through the framework of creating a production, drawing on The Old Vic’s extensive experience as a theatrical institution.

-“We’re committed to promoting and investing in young people’s skills for the future, says David Thomas, CEO, RBC Capital Markets Europe and head of Wealth Management International.
-“And through our partnership with The Old Vic, we can use theatre as a way of building confidence and positive communication skills.
+“We’re committed to promoting and investing in young people’s skills for the future,” says Desirée Clarke Noble, managing director and global head, Sustainability and Impact, RBC Capital Markets regional head, Citizenship, RBC Europe.
+“And through our partnership with The Old Vic, we can use theatre as a way of building confidence and positive communication skills.”

 The spring roll out will see 20 schools take part in five phases, each appropriately named after a theatrical theme: Curtain Up, Learn Your Part, Build Your Company, Take to the Stage and Curtain Call.
 No previous stage experience is required.